 Update: I think I have an idea for how to fix it, stay tuned :-)

 And the dragonfly kits are going fast, I already have to order more fabric!
-Click on the picture for more info or to order.
+Click on the picture for more info or to order, or click home page to see all that we do.

 More fun with my new batch of Starr Design fabrics!
 We've had a very cool and rainy summer, I decided I needed some bright flowers!